 As with recent traditions, the decision to have this match was a result of the G1 Climax 28 tournament.
 In the final Hiroshi Tanahashi beat former three-time IWGP Junior Heavyweight champion Kota Ibushi in the finals.
-Since 2
+Since 2012 the decision has been made for the winner of this tournament to face the then IWGP Heavyweight champion at Wrestle Kingdom.
+It is an event that surely will prove to have the eyes of the entire world watching.
+What has been dubbed as the ‘IWGP Heavyweight Championship challenge rights certificate’ is what, is won.

-When two fan favorites face each other one undoubtedly may be seen as something that isn’t considered the face of the two.
-In comparison, fans were witness to a potentially wonderful match between Daniel Bryan and AJ Styles in the WWE and then there was a moment when the direction of one character completely changed and one face became the heel.
-Could this be the moment when undoubtedly a face becomes a heel?
 To see Kenny Omega in the role of the heel isn’t unlikely as New Japan Pro Wrestling fans have seen him turn on Bullet Club members AJ Styles and Adam Cole in the past.
 In having him do whatever is necessary to win the match isn’t much of a stretch for the cleaner.
 However, what if in some strange or potentially bizarre series of events we don’t have Omega turn his back on the New Japan faithful, but arguably the most respected face in the promotion’s history.

-In having Hiroshi Tanahashi turn heel and do what he needed to do in order to win would send shockwaves through the wrestling world.
+In having Hiroshi Tanahashi turn heel and do what he needed to do in order to win would send shockwaves.
 His betrayal would be tied to him feeling as though he has been taken for granted.
 That everything he has done for New Japan Pro Wrestling wasn’t valued as it should have been.
 That betrayal would be even more heightened if it was met with the allegiance of those in the Bullet Club Firing Squad.
 It turns the knife even deeper as it was Tama Tonga and the remaining Firing Squad faction that excommunicated Kenny Omega among others a few months ago.